Cost of Living in Nottingham: Monthly Budget Guide (2026)

 everyday health and personal care costs

-Wondering what everyday health and personal-care costs will mean for your monthly budget?
-You’ll find personal care items are affordable: a box of tampons at £4.99 and deodorant at £1.78, while basic cold medicine for six days runs about £3.16.
-For routine outings, expect a cinema ticket at £11.88 and a 0.5L domestic beer in a pub at £4.99, which add to your everyday expenses.
+Everyday health and personal care costs are manageable.
+Tampons cost around £4.99 a box and deodorant £1.78, while basic cold medicine for six days runs about £3.16.
+For routine outings, a cinema ticket is £11.88 and a 500 ml pub beer £4.99.

-If you use private health services, a short 15-minute doctor appointment costs around £55 and private antibiotics about £4.99 per box.
+If you use private health services, a 15-minute doctor’s appointment costs around £55 and private antibiotics about £4.99 per box.

-Tally these items against your rent and groceries to get a precise monthly estimate of health, personal care and everyday services costs.
+Tally these items alongside rent and groceries to build a precise monthly estimate for health, personal care and everyday services.

 Comparing Nottingham With London and Manchester